Diabetes and yeast infections (candidiasis)

-Yeast can be found in the skin and near mucous membranes and helps to keep neighboring bacteria in check.
-A buildup of yeast is called a yeast infection and can cause pain, itchiness, and discomfort.
+Yeast is present in the skin and near mucous membranes.
+It helps keep neighboring bacteria in check.
+However, if too much yeast collects, candidiasis — more commonly known as a yeast infection — can develop.
+It can cause discomfort, including pain and itchiness.

-People with poorly-controlled diabetes are at a higher risk of more severe and frequent yeast infections.
+A person with poorly controlled diabetes has an increased risk of more severe and frequent yeast infections.

 Extra sugars in yeast-friendly areas

 Diabetes can also make it easier for yeast and other pathogens to cling to skin cells and mucus glands.
 This may be because of the presence of extra sugars, which allow yeast to colonize at unhealthy levels.